 I'm using my brains, using my balls Keeping the goal in sight Feeling at heart a part of it all Building the city of light

 After the birth of our third kid my wife suffered from severe depression.
 She had unresolved issues from her childhood that were exacerbated by the birth of our daughter and the death of her dad.
 She started self-harming regularly and said she felt such a darkness within her that it was unbearable.
 She got to the point where she went to see a doctor.
-She was prescribed antidepressants and had nasty allergic skin reactions to three different types.
-Eventually she was given one which didn't have such negative side effects and she also had group therapy which she found really difficult.
+She was prescribed antidepressants and had nasty allergic skin reactions to three different types before she was eventually given one which didn't have such negative side effects.
+She also had group therapy which she found really difficult.
 She tried to commit suicide three times (the last two times were in the space of one week).

 She then started seeing a Christian therapist who was also a fully trained psychologist.
 She gave up taking any medication and also discovered she was pregnant.
-After two years seeing this therapist and a lot of prayer with her she finally felt healed.
+After two years seeing this therapist and a lot of prayer with the therapist she finally felt healed.